R0me1/R0me1/README.md

 ## About

-After four years diagnosing and installing copper and fibre services at Openreach, I self-funded a full retrain into IT — earning the CompTIA A+, Network+ and Security+ along the way.
-To turn the certifications into real skill, I built a home lab where I practise the everyday service desk queue: Active Directory user administration, Windows 10/11 support, and network troubleshooting — documenting every build and fix as I go.
+After four years diagnosing and installing copper and fibre services at Openreach, I self-funded a full retrain into IT, earning the CompTIA A+, Network+ and Security+ along the way.
+To turn the certifications into real skill, I built a home lab where I practise the everyday service desk queue: Active Directory user administration, Windows 10/11 support, and network troubleshooting, documenting every build and fix as I go.

 I'm methodical, reliable and security-aware, and I'm looking for a 1st or 2nd line service desk / IT support role where I can resolve issues end to end and keep users productive.